 When harvesting the rhubarb, pull it out so some of the root comes with it.
 This will tell the plant to grow more.
 Also, to keep the plant healthy do not harvest more than about 30 percent of the plant.

-Snip off the root part of the stalk and the leaves, then place them in a bag or other container to bring into the kitchen for making your recipe.
+Snip off the root part of the stalk from the top of the rhubarb (the leaves), then place the stalks in a bag or other container to bring into the kitchen for making your recipe.
 Now all you have to do is give it a quick wash and dice.

 Can You Freeze Rhubarb?

 Often, we have more rhubarb in the late spring of the year than we can eat.
 Therefore, we clean, dice, and freeze the extra rhubarb in plastic containers or freezer bags.
 Normally, about 2 or 3 Cups in each container.